vmware/vic-product/docs/user_doc/vic_vsphere_admin/client_network.md

 ### Routing Destination <a id="routing"></a>

 The default route for the VCH endpoint VM is always on the public network.
-As a consequence, if you specify a static IP address on the client network and that network is not L2 adjacent to its gateway, you must specify the routing destination for that network.
+As a consequence, if you specify a static IP address on the client network and that network is not L2 adjacent to its gateway, you must specify the routing destination for that network as a comma-separated list of CIDRs.
+For example, setting a routing destination of `192.168.2.0/24,192.168.128.0/24` informs the VCH that it can reach all of the vSphere management endoints that are in the ranges 192.168.2.0-255 and 192.168.128.0-192.168.128.255 by sending packets to the specified gateway.

+Ensure that the address ranges that you specify include all of the systems that will connect to this VCH instance.

 #### Create VCH Wizard

-If you set a static IP address on the client network, optionally enter the routing destination as a comma-separated list of CIDRs.
-For example, enter `192.0.2.0/24,198.51.100.0/24`.
+If you set a static IP address on the client network, optionally enter the routing destination as a comma-separated list of CIDRs in the **Routing destination** text box.

+For example, enter `192.168.2.0/24,192.168.128.0/24`.

 #### vic-machine Option

 You specify the routing destination or destinations in a comma-separated list in the `--client-network-gateway` option, with the address of the gateway separated from the routing destinations by a colon (`:`).

-<pre>--client-network-gateway <i>routing_destination_1</i>,<i>routing_destination_2</i>:<i>gateway_address</i></pre>

-In the following example, `--management-network-gateway` informs the VCH that it can reach all of the vSphere management endoints that are in the ranges 192.168.2.0-255 and 192.168.128.0-192.168.128.255 by sending packets to the gateway at 192.168.2.1.
-Ensure that the address ranges that you specify include all of the systems that will connect to this VCH instance.

 <pre>--management-network-gateway 192.168.2.0/24,192.168.128.0/24:192.168.2.1</pre>

+This example informs the VCH that it can reach all of the vSphere management endoints that are in the ranges 192.168.2.0-255 and 192.168.128.0-192.168.128.255 by sending packets to the gateway at 192.168.2.1.

 ## What to Do Next <a id="whatnext"></a>